openvinotoolkit/openvino/docs/ops/normalization/NormalizeL2_1.md

 Particular cases:

 1. If `axes` is an empty list, then each input element is divided by itself resulting value `1` for all non-zero elements.
-2. If `axes` contains all dimensions of input `data`, a single L2 reduction value is calculated for entire input tensor and each input element is divided by that value.
+2. If `axes` contains all dimensions of input `data`, a single L2 reduction value is calculated for the entire input tensor and each input element is divided by that value.

 **Attributes**

 * *eps*

-  * **Description**: *eps* is the number to be added/maximized to/with the variance to avoid division by zero when normalizing the value.
-For example, *eps* equal to 0.001 means that 0.001 is used if all the values in normalization are equal to zero.
+  * **Description**: *eps* is the number applied by *eps_mode* function to the sum of squares to avoid division by zero when normalizing the value.
   * **Range of values**: a positive floating-point number
   * **Type**: `float`
   * **Default value**: None